ginosega/fishing/pwa/gear-content/setup-spincasting.md

 Avoid WD-40 as the main lubricant.
 It can clean/displace water, but it is not a good long-term reel oil.

 ### Step-by-step maintenance
-1. **Remove the old line**.
+1. **Remove the old line**
 Cut off and discard all the old line.
 If it has been sitting for years, it will have memory, weak spots, and coils.

 Do this before cleaning so you can see the spool and pickup system clearly.

-**2. Remove the front cone**
+2. **Remove the front cone**.
 Unscrew the front cover/cone of the reel.
 On most push-button/spincast reels, the nose cone simply twists off.
 Inside you should see the spool, pickup pins, and center shaft.

 **3. Wipe everything clean**
 Use a dry cloth, toothbrush, and Q-tips to clean: